jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_federate.md

 The Configuration server should have a reliable and fast Internet connection to each of the other Spotlight Diagnostic Server in the federation.

+###

+The number of Spotlight connections monitored by this Spotlight Diagnostic Server.
+Add the number of Spotlight connections monitored by each Spotlight Diagnostic Server to determine the number of Spotlight connections monitored by the Federation.

 ## Add Spotlight Diagnostic Server